Viraj18P/CPI-Program/README.md

 Code starts from line 209.
 Above i have defined variable and fucntions.
+Note-Download all files before running code on pc.

 -First i ask user for SignUp/Login
 -Then user is student/admin based on that i have main 4 blocks of code.
 I have defined loginS/loginA functions above.